junebloom/scrawlgraph/README.md

 # Concepts

 A ScrawlGraph is a synthesis of two kinds of data structures.
 The primary structure is an undirected graph of spatial data.

-Spatial information in the graph is modeled using `vertices` and `paths`.
+Spatial information in this graph is modeled using `vertices` and `paths`.
 A vertex represents a 2d point and holds no data other than its position, while a path is three things:

 - A sequence of one or more `vertices`.
 - A container for data.